 Improving how we Evaluate Treatment Response in Oncology Research

 In February 2022 the Journal for ImmunoTherapy of Cancer published “Comparison of tumor assessments using RECIST 1.1 and irRECIST, and association with overall survival.”
-This publication marks the first time immune-related criteria show a correlation with overall survival as the most meaningful endpoint in the treatment of cancer patients.
+This publication marks the first time immune-related criteria show correlation with overall survival as the most meaningful endpoint in the treatment of cancer patients.

-Calyx’s Head of Oncology, Dr. Oliver Bohnsack is considered one of the leading industry experts on oncology-imaging trial design and response criteria, having co-authored the immune-related response criteria (irRC, 2009), authored irRECIST (2014), and co-authored Comparison of Assessments using RECIST and irRECIST by Eggleton P. et al. (2020).
+Perceptive’s Dr. Oliver Bohnsack is considered one of the leading industry experts on oncology-imaging trial design and response criteria, having co-authored the immune-related response criteria (irRC, 2009), authored irRECIST (2014), and co-authored Comparison of Assessments using RECIST and irRECIST by Eggleton P. et al. (2020).

-Here we discuss with Dr. Bohnsack the implications of these new response assessments, based on his contribution as a co-author of the 2022 paper, and what they mean for oncology research and treatment decision-making moving forward.
+Here we discuss with Dr. Bohnsack the implications of these response assessments, based on his contribution as a co-author of the 2022 paper, and what they mean for oncology research and treatment decision-making moving forward.

 Q: Can you give us some background on how cancer treatment response is currently measured in clinical trials?